Home Editorial Policy

 Update and correction policy

-Pages may be updated when products change, when better workflow information becomes available, or when errors are reported.
+Pages may be updated when products change, when clearer workflow evidence becomes available, when screenshots need refresh, or when errors are reported.
 Important fixes should be reflected in the visible page content rather than only in metadata.

-Readers can request corrections through the Dayfiles contact page if a guide is inaccurate, outdated, or materially incomplete.
+Readers can request corrections through the Dayfiles contact page if a guide is inaccurate, outdated, materially incomplete, or visually out of date compared with the live route.

 Editorial independence